Soft power: South Korea

-Spain

-The main power of the Age of Discovery, Spain began the conquest of the New World in 1492, giving rise to the Spanish Empire.
-Controlling vast portions of the Americas, parts of Africa, various territories in Asia, Oceania, as well as territory in other parts of Europe, the Spanish Empire became, in conjunction with the Portuguese, the first empire to achieve a global scale and one of the largest empires in history.
-The Hispanic culture is the legacy of the vast and prolonged Spanish Empire, whose cultural background is primarily associated with Spain, regardless of racial or geographical differences.
-The whole sense of identity of the Hispanic population and the Hispanophones is sometimes referred by the term Hispanidad (Hispanicity).

-Since the so-called Siglo de Oro, a period of flourishing in arts and literature in Spain coinciding with the political rise of the Spanish Empire under the Catholic Monarchs and the Spanish Habsburgs, the Spanish art, architecture, music, literature, poetry, painting, and cuisine have been influential worldwide, particularly in Western Europe and the Americas.
-As a reflection of its large cultural wealth, Spain has one of the world's largest numbers of World Heritage Sites and is the world's second-most visited country.
-Its cultural influence extends over 600 million Hispanophones, making Spanish language the world's second-most spoken native language and the world's most widely spoken Romance language.

 United Kingdom

 Since the 1814–1914 century of Pax Britannica the foreign relations of the United Kingdom has held a significant soft power component.

 British influence can be observed in the legal and political systems of many of its former colonies, and the UK's culture remains globally influential, particularly in language, literature, music and sport.
 English is the most widely spoken Germanic language as well as the world's most widely spoken language and the third-most spoken native language.
 It is a co-official language of the United Nations, the European Union, and many other international and regional organisations.
 It has also become the de facto language of diplomacy, science, international trade, tourism, aviation, entertainment and the internet.